9QIX/Google-Cybersecurity-Certification-Notes/V. Assets, Threats and Vulnerabilities/Week 3/I. Flaws in the system.md

 - **Business Applications:** Many businesses design their security systems using the Defense in Depth model to provide a comprehensive and robust security framework.

 The video's analogy of the castle helps illustrate how Defense in Depth works, with each layer providing a unique challenge for potential attackers.
 By implementing this layered approach, organizations can significantly reduce the risk of security breaches and protect their valuable assets.

+# Common vulnerabilities and exposures

+- **Global Effort:** Cybersecurity is not just the responsibility of a single security team within an organization; it's a global effort.
+A wide range of individuals and organizations work together to enhance cybersecurity.
+- **Vulnerabilities and Exposures:** Vulnerabilities are weaknesses within a system, while exposures are mistakes that can be exploited by threats.
+For example, documents are vulnerable to being misplaced, but laying a document near an open window exposes it to being blown away.
+- **CVE List:** The Common Vulnerabilities and Exposures (CVE) list is one of the most popular libraries for documenting known vulnerabilities and exposures.
+It's an openly accessible dictionary of such issues and serves as a valuable resource for many organizations looking to enhance their defenses.
+- **Creation and Purpose of CVE:** The CVE list was created by the MITRE Corporation in 1999.
+MITRE is a non-profit research and development center sponsored by the US government, with a focus on improving security technologies worldwide.
+The primary purpose of the CVE list is to provide a standardized way of identifying and categorizing known vulnerabilities and exposures.
+- **Reporting and Review Process:** Vulnerabilities and exposures are reported to a CVE Numbering Authority (CNA) for review.
+CNAs are organizations that volunteer to analyze and distribute information on eligible CVEs.
+The reported issues go through a rigorous testing process.
+- **CVE ID Criteria:** Vulnerabilities must meet specific criteria before they are assigned a CVE ID.
+These criteria include being independent of other issues, recognized as a security risk, submitted with supporting evidence, and affecting only one codebase.
+- **Additional Testing:** Vulnerabilities added to the CVE list are often reviewed by other online vulnerability databases, such as the NIST National Vulnerabilities Database.
+These organizations subject vulnerabilities to additional testing to determine their significance and potential threat.
+- **Common Vulnerability Scoring System (CVSS):** The NIST National Vulnerabilities Database uses the Common Vulnerability Scoring System (CVSS) to score the severity of vulnerabilities.
+CVSS is a measurement system that calculates the impact and urgency of addressing a vulnerability.
+Scores range from 0 to 10, with lower scores considered low risk and higher scores indicating critical risk.
+- **Use in Vulnerability Management:** Security teams often use the CVE list and CVSS scores as part of their vulnerability management strategy.
+They rely on these references to prioritize security fixes and determine how quickly a vulnerability should be patched.
+- **Diverse Global Perspectives:** The contributions to online libraries like the CVE list come from diverse perspectives worldwide.
+The collaboration of different individuals and organizations in this effort is a fundamental aspect of the cybersecurity field.

+The video emphasizes the role of the global cybersecurity community in sharing information and collectively addressing vulnerabilities and exposures to protect vital assets and data.